Kikketer/CardStudio/README.md

 # Card Studio

+**NOTE:** Development on this app is slightly paused since it no longer runs on my laptop due to OS upgrades.
+I'll visit this again in the near future!

 My goal is to create a desktop application that helps me build, design, and generate printable sheets for card games.

 ## Immediate Goals